dipta-dhar/Chess-Master/README.md

 ### Language: c/c++
 ### [include graphics library]

+A simple chess game made using alphabetic characters in C.

+Use your mouse to move the chess pieces.

+## Features:
+### 1. Shows the highlighted pieces
+### 2. Prevents user from making an illegal move
+### 3. Pawn promotion
+### 4. Save and Load your game

-This is simple chess game in c programming.
-This game is played by using mouse.
+This game is also played by using mouse.
 There are two different option:

   i)  Single Mode